vtexdocs/help-center-content/docs/announcements/en/optimized-indexing-increased-efficiency-for-omnichannel-operations.md

 author: 1malnhMX0vPThsaJaZMYm2
 slug: optimized-indexing-increased-efficiency-for-omnichannel-operations
 legacySlug: optimized-indexing-increased-efficiency-for-omnichannel-operations
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Optimized indexing enables complex omnichannel operations and reduces time and processing costs.
+announcementSynopsisEN: 'Optimized indexing enables complex omnichannel operations and reduces time and processing costs.'
 ---

 [Indexing](https://help.vtex.com/en/tutorial/understanding-how-indexation-works--tutorials_256) is an automatic process that runs every time a product is created or updated on a VTEX store.
 This process ensures that the products displayed to the store customers are always up to date with the latest version.